-Burning your lips is a common occurrence, though it may be less talked about than burning skin on other parts of your body.
-It might happen for a variety of reasons.
-Eating foods that are too hot, chemicals, sunburns, or smoking are all possible causes.
+Getting a burn on your lip from hot food is common, though it may be less talked about than burning skin on other parts of your body.
+It can also happen from chemicals, sunburns, or smoking.

 Because the skin on your lips is thin and delicate, burns that happen there — even if they’re minor — may be:

 - more serious

 - more prone to infection or other complications than skin burns elsewhere

 The best type of treatment for burned lips depends on its degree of injury.
 First-, second-, and third-degree burns are all possible.

 - First-degree burns.
 These are mild burns on the skin surface.